-I’m a PhD and an experienced startup founder, CTO, and data scientist.
+I’m a PhD, startup founder, and data scientist.

 But that doesn’t matter.